maderix/mlfs/README.md

 MIT.
 Go forth and mount exotically.

-> “**Everything is a file**… even a 175‑billion‑parameter fever dream.” – some POSIX wizard
+> "**Everything is a file**… even a 175‑billion‑parameter fever dream." – some POSIX wizard